 Name of External Speaker:

 Organisation (if applicable):

 Purpose of Visit:

 What communication have you had with the speaker/organisation prior to the visit and how was the content of any presentations decided

 In your communication and research with the speaker and/or organisation have you found anything which might lead you to believe that the speaker might not be suitable to speak to pupils at the school

 Date of arrival:

 Year group being presented to:

 Barred List check completed?
 YES/NO

 Research of external speaker/ organisation - any causes for concern? (please attach research material) YES/NO

 Additional comments

+Staff name:

+Date:

+Designated Safeguarding Lead:

+Date:

 Head Teacher/DSL

-Approval: Approved/Not approved Date:
+Approval: Approved/Not approved

+Date:

+(